aathi-star/osdag-plugins/README.md

-Plugins Downloaded must be placed in the data/osdag_plugins/plugins/ folder or should be pip downloaded after activating application env
+Plugins Downloaded must be placed in the data/osdag_plugins/plugins/ folder (or) should be pip downloaded from where ever the plugin is located after activating application env